Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ``` sql
 execute immediate $$
 ```
-3. Again, the cursor is being declared which is the results of the dw_delta_date_range_f table function that will return a start and end date for a week.
+3. Again, the cursor is being declared using the result of the DW_DELTA_DATE_RANGE_F table function that returns a start and end date for a given week.
 We are going to loop through the weeks and process a week at a time.
 This is the incremental processing.

 ``` sql
 declare
   l_start_dt date;